James Williams (linebacker, born 1968)

-James Edward Williams (born October 10, 1968) is a former American football linebacker in the National Football League.
+James Edward Williams (born October 10, 1968) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs.

+Professional career

 He played for the New Orleans Saints (1990–1994), the Jacksonville Jaguars (1995–1996), the San Francisco 49ers (1997–1998), and the Cleveland Browns (1999).
-He played college football at Mississippi State University and was a sixth round draft choice in the 1990 NFL Draft.
-He was selected by the Jacksonville Jaguars in the 1995 NFL Expansion Draft.
+He played college football at Mississippi State University and was a sixth round draft choice in the 1990 NFL draft.
+He was selected by the Jaguars in the 1995 NFL expansion draft.